Who Is Involved

 PROJECT LEAD

-Leah has led the development of Regenerative Futures Fund since 2022 whilst seconded to EVOC from her role as Chief Executive at Whale Arts.
-Leah will continue to lead the fund from within the team at Foundation Scotland from July 2024.
+Leah led the development of Regenerative Futures Fund between 2022 - 2024 whilst seconded to EVOC from her role as Chief Executive at Whale Arts.
 More about Leah.

 • Suzy Glass